virtimus/tinyHomeServer/bootstrap/androidtv-userland.md

 - allow UserLand some permissions,
 - choose Your user/password
 - choose connection type (ssh)
+- ignore warning about wifi if You connected via cable

-Install some autostart application from play store  and confgure UserLAnd startup.
+Install some autostart application from play store(ie "Autostart - no root")  and confgure UserLAnd startup on boot.

 Restart Your device